Understanding the Difference: T27 vs T29 Flap Discs Skip to content

 PROS OF TYPE 29 FLAP DISCS

-• Aggressive material removal: Because of their conical shape, T29 flap discs are aggressive in nature.
+• Aggressive material removal: Because of their conical shape, T29 flap discs are aggressive.
 They are suitable for heavy-duty material removal and grinding.

 • Contouring & shaping: T29 flap discs are ideal for shaping and contouring as they work best on curved surfaces.